sfraney/wilderness_pathfinder_connections/content/advisory.md

 Co-Founder & Chairperson, Advisory Council

 Debbee is a dedicated community leader and advocate for veteran healing, guiding individuals through rites of passage that honor transformation and resilience.
 With a background in Organizational Leadership, she has worked extensively to support veterans in reconnecting with themselves, their communities, and the natural world.
-As a member of the Advisory Council, Debbee brings her deep wisdom, experience, and passion for mentorship to ensure Wilderness Pathfinder Connections thrives.
-Her commitment to fostering inclusive and powerful spaces for healing makes her an invaluable part of the team.

 As Chairperson of the Advisory Council for Wilderness Pathfinder Connections, she brings extensive experience in leadership development, mentorship, and community-building.
 Her expertise ensures the organization’s strength and sustainability, helping to break down barriers to nature-based healing and leadership.
 Debbee’s passion for empowering veterans and fostering meaningful connection makes her an integral force in shaping the future of this movement.

 <img src="img-1622-heic-unknown.jpg" alt="Alt text" width="50" />